[L. (variola) vaccina, cow(pox)]

 inactivated poliovirus vaccine

 poliovirus vaccine, inactivated An injectable vaccine made from three types of inactivated polioviruses.
-Developed by Jonas E. Salk, it was the first successful vaccine against poliomyelitis and is now the only polio vaccine administered in the U.S.
+It was the first successful vaccine against poliomyelitis and is now the only polio vaccine administered in the U.S.

 SYN: SEE: Salk vaccine